 Herdwork Humanities logo

-Are you ready to put your humanities education to work in the real world—and get paid
+Are you ready to put your humanities education to work in the real world — and get paid for it?

 The HerdWork Humanities Internship Program at Marshall University is funded by a grant from the Mellon Foundation and is your chance to gain professional experience, make a meaningful impact in Appalachian communities and explore career paths that align with your passions.